evgdim/clean-code/presentation/index.md

 5. **Data Clumps**

 ### Primitive Obsession
-Passing around objects that are too dumm (primitive) and peaces of code decide what to do with them based on some context that is not enforsed.
+Passing around objects that are too dumm (primitive) and peaces of code decide what to do with them based on some context that is not enforced.

 ```java
 String carRegistrationNumber;